I currently work as a writer, editor, and historian.

 Other vocational/avocational things I’ve done in my life: Teacher.
 Garden-based educator.
 University administrator and student affairs.
 IT staff at a distribution center for a couple of major clothing manufacturers.
 Call center staff for a major outdoor retailer.
 Public relations and product manager for a high-tech company.
 Technical writer.
 Software trainer.
 Word processor.
 Typist.
 Clerk.
 Library and bindery assistant.
 After school and summer camp counselor.
 Maid for a realty company.
 Waitress.

 The bulk of my zig-zaggy career was spent at the University of California (UC) as an academic with the division of Agriculture and Natural Resources, in the wonderful public service arm known as Cooperative Extension.
 My research and practice focused mostly on garden-based education and sustainable food systems.
 The multi-faceted aspect of my UC career was a perfect match for my curious mind and need to learn.
 It enabled me to serve my community and my colleagues in creative and meaningful ways.
 I directed 4-H and Master Gardener programs...all those school and home gardens!
-I broke through a glass ceiling, serving as the first female director of UC's Extension office in Ventura County, where I learned a great deal about agricultural production and was referred to as an “intrepid leader” by members of the agricultural community.
+I broke through a glass ceiling, serving as the first female director of UC's Extension office in Ventura County, where I learned a great deal about agricultural production.
 I was the statewide initiative leader for sustainable food systems at UC; this experience crystallized all I'd learned in my Extension career.

 In the latter part of my UC career, I spearheaded a digital communications project - the UC Food Observer blog - introducing general audiences to the marvels of food and agriculture.
 This work was part of UC’s Global Food Initiative.
 Over the course of three years, I wrote hundreds of blog posts, articles, and social media posts on a dizzying range of food, agriculture, and ecological topics.
 Working in digital communications in Extension was a wonderful fit for my skills and evolving interests.
 It also brought me back to my early career work in marketing and technology...the full-circle thing.
 In 2020, I was awarded emerita status by UC, perhaps the most singular honor I’ve received in my long career.

 From a very young age, I’ve been fascinated by history.
 It’s hard to convey this, but my sense of time is diffused.
 I move back and forth many times a day between the past and the present, posing questions and finding answers, at least for knowable things.
 My first major history interest was the Civil War.
-I was probably the only 10-year-old with a subscription to the Civil War Times magazine.
 My parents and extended family indulged my passion for history - much to the regret of my totally uninterested siblings - taking me to battlefields, cemeteries, national parks, museums, and antique stores.
 My father in particular made sure that books were always available and could be counted on for stacks of new reads each Christmas and birthday.
-Mostly, though, they answered my endless questions and introduced me to other people who also answered my questions.
+Mostly, though, the people around me answered my endless questions and introduced me to other people who also answered my questions.

 In my family, I am the “Keeper of Things.”
 Ever since I was a child, relatives and friends have given me items for safekeeping.
 A WWII GI sewing kit.
 Guitar picks.
 Old books.
 A jar of buttons.
 Marbles.
 Hymnals.
 Photos.
 Bibles.
 Cufflinks.
 Boxes of letters.
 A table.
 Paintings.
 Baptismal records.
 Childhood treasures.
 And more.
 I’ve kept each item safe, along with their stories.
 I always consider the stories of things - and people - within the larger historical context.
 I am driven by a sense of curiosity.

 Faith and church experiences are something I frequently weave into my writing.
 I’m a cradle Episcopalian.
 The Episcopal Church represented a compromise some generations back for members of my family (some of them immigrants) who came from Dutch Reformed, Catholic, and Baptist churches.
-My mother converted to Judaism when I was ten; I learned wonderful things from her experiences.
-I visited many different churches during my teens and twenties.
-When I was 30, I returned to the Episcopal Church (St. Paul’s Ventura) and became an adult confirmand.
-Returning to church felt like coming home and I’ve never left.
-I’ve been very active in my local church.
-One of my favorite ministries is choir; choral singing is a necessity for me.
+I’m very active in my church.
+One of my favorite ministries is choir and my blog - A Polyphonic Life - takes its name from a musical term.
+I’m also active in the Los Angeles Diocese, serving on the communications committee, on the climate commission, and on the Bishop’s standing committee.
 I value the lessons and traditions that older generations taught me about my faith tradition; I’m now an elder myself.
-I’m also active in the Los Angeles Diocese, serving on the communications committee, on the newly formed climate commission, and on the Bishop’s standing committee.

 Like everyone, I’ve had challenges and losses in my life.
 I write about those things sometimes, too.
 I’ve often been accused of being overly optimistic.
 Perhaps my optimism is unwarranted, but so is the grace I receive every day I live on this spinning orb, in this wonderful creation and limitless universe.